xinlinli1990/CarND-Advanced-Lane-Lines/README.md

 This buffer greatly improve the robustness of the lane detection especially for the detection of breaken lane markings.

-Click to watch video with lane images in the buffer [![Click to watch video](./images/video.JPG)](https://youtu.be/GGI2wNHx0to)
+Click to watch video with buffer lane image visualization [![Click to watch video](./images/video.JPG)](https://youtu.be/GGI2wNHx0to)

 However, for simplicity reason, the color thresholds implemented in the single image lane detection pipeline is relatively simple.